transcom/milmove_load_testing/README.md

     # Now make the request
     with self.rest(method="GET", url=moves_path, **request_kwargs) as resp:
+      # This will let our editors know that we expect `resp` to be an instance of
+      # `RestResponseContextManager`, which then lets it know what type hints to suggest below.
       resp: RestResponseContextManager

       # Lastly, validate the response and/or log any relevant info: